wazum/sluggi/README.md

 - URL paths regenerate when any source field defined in `generatorOptions.fields` changes
 - Supports multi-field generation (e.g., `['title', 'subtitle']` with `fieldSeparator`)

+### Redirect Control
+When enabled, a modal dialog appears when saving a page with a changed URL path:
+- Choose whether to create redirects from the old URL to the new one
+- The choice applies recursively to all child pages affected by the change

 ### Duplicate Slug Prevention
 Automatically prevents duplicate slugs in scenarios where TYPO3 core doesn't:
 - **Page/record copy**: Copied pages get unique slugs based on target location